eerotarri/DataPresenter/README.md

 SMEAR-branch:
 Running the code opens the empty UI window and prints data fetched from SMEAR as a debug message.
 The test parameters are defined in main.cpp.

+Preferences can be used after charts are diplayed.
+Saving a preference saves the last displayed configurations.
+Pressing preferences button will check the boxes used int the last save and user can show them again.

 ## Technologies

 This project is created by using c++ and Qt Creator.